matrix-org/matrix-spec-proposals/proposals/2370-resolve-url.md

 * Homeservers should allow administrators to blacklist URL patterns and IP addresses to prevent users from being able to access resources that are only available on an internal network.

+## Unstable prefix

+Unstable implementations should use the `/_matrix/media/unstable/org.matrix/resolve_url` endpoint.

+Additionally, servers implementing this feature should advertise that they do so by exposing a `org.matrix.resolve_url` flag in the `unstable_features` part of the `/versions` response.